 In Massachusetts there are at least five regulations which protect certified vernal pools.
 Vernal pools are eligible for protection under the Massachusetts Wetland Protection Act (WPA) as a function which provides habitat.
 The area of protection includes the vernal pool and up to 100-feet around the vernal pool borders.
 To receive protection, the vernal pool must be within a wetland resource area.
 The Massachusetts Surface Water Quality Standards designate certified vernal pools as Outstanding Water Resources that cannot receive new or increased discharges.
 This applies even if the certified vernal pool is not in a WPA designated resource area.
 The Massachusetts Environmental Title 5 protects certified vernal pools by setting a 50-foot minimum away from septic tanks and a 100-foot boundary away from septic leach fields.
 The Massachusetts Forest Cutting Practices Act Regulations requires that no more than 50 percent of trees are cut within 50-feet of a certified vernal pool.
 They also require that no trees or tree tops are felled into certified vernal pools and restrict the pools as staging areas or skidder trails.
-Communities can create zoning bylaws which further protect vernal pools, but they may be able to protect both certified and uncertified vernal pools through bylaw amendments.
+Communities can create zoning bylaws which further protect vernal pool.
+Pembroke has not written any zoning bylaws which further protect vernal pools, but they may be able to protect both certified and uncertified vernal pools through bylaw amendments.